lgvo/steam-on-demand-flake/README.md

 ```

 **How it works:**
-When a controller connects, udev triggers the systemd service which takes over TTY1 via gamescope compositor.
-No autologin or manual startup required.
+When a controller connects, udev triggers the display manager service which starts a gamescope session with the configured user automatically logged in.

 **Finding controller names:**
 ```bash